YusukeHosonuma/SwiftUI-Simulator/README.md

 )
 ```

-Wrap you root view by `SimulatorView`.
+Surround the root view with `SimulatorView`.

 ```swift
 import SwiftUISimulator